 top of page

-Early Summer Flowering: costatum, fargesii, ringens, tortuosum.
+Early Summer Flowering: ciliatum, costatum, fargesii, ringens, tortuosum although it can be late spring.

-Later to flower: candidissimum, consanguineum
+Later to flower: candidissimum, consanguineum.

 Most require shade but some tolerate sun ie A. Consanguineum, A. Costatum have done very well in full sun although it is not recommended.